 Read our new 20-page guide on “Integrated Varroa Mite Management throughout the Seasons” co-written with Dr. Gérald Therville, a french veterinarian with a specialized diploma in Beekeeping.

-Amiflex® 2.0 – new varroa mite Flash treatment without RUP license
+[USA] Amiflex® 2.0 – new varroa mite Flash treatment without RUP license

 Véto-pharma has just obtained the EPA federal registration for Amiflex® 2.0, a 7-day-flash treatment for varroa mites.